 - Tour Korea 2020 has been canceled, dates for the Korea Tour 2021 have been posted

-- Adoption Fairs in Maryland and Minnesota have been postponed
+- Adoption Fairs in Maryland and Minnesota have been canceled

 - We are moving information meetings, Foster Care Adoption Orientations, support groups, and Foster Care & Adoption Education Classes online